jma1991/rnaseq/README.md

 Thanks
 ------

-I would like to thank Johannes Köster for developing the Snakemake workflow engine, Istvan Albert for, and
+I would like to thank Johannes Köster for developing the Snakemake workflow engine and Istvan Albert for writing the biostar handbook.

 License
 -------